linux-system-roles/firewall/README.md

 absent` will reset the target to the default.

 ### runtime
 Enable changes in runtime configuration.
-If `runtime` parameter is not provided, the default will be set to`True`.
+If `runtime` parameter is not provided, the default will be set to `True`.

 ```
-runtime: yes
+runtime: true
 ```

 ### permanent